braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 #### Language

-Click **Add Languages** and select your desired languages from the provided list.
+Select **Add Languages** to add your desired languages from the provided list.
 This will insert [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/conditional_logic/#conditional-logic) into your message.
 We recommend selecting your languages before writing your content so you can fill in your text where it belongs in the Liquid.
 See our [full list of available languages][18].

+![A window with English, Spanish, and French selected for the languages, and title, description, and link text selected for fields to internationalize.][2]{: style="max-width:70%;"}

 #### Title and message

 Write anything you want.
-There are no limits, but the faster you can get your message across and get your customer clicking—the better!
+There are no limits, but the faster you can get your message across and get your customer clicking, the better!
 We recommend clear and concise titles and message content.
-These fields are not provided for Image Only Cards.
+Note that these fields aren't provided for Image Only Cards.

 #### Image

-To add an image to your Content Card, click **Add Image** or provide an image URL.
-Clicking **Add Image** opens the **Media Library**, where you can select a previously uploaded image or add a new one.
-Each message type and platform may have its own suggested proportions and requirements—be sure to check what those are before commissioning or making an image from scratch!
-Content Card message fields are limited to 2&nbsp;KB in total size.
+Add an image to your Content Card by selecting **Add Image** or providing an image URL.
+Selecting **Add Image** opens the **Media Library**, where you can select a previously uploaded image or add a new one.
+Each message type and platform may have its own suggested proportions and requirements, so be sure to check what those are before commissioning or making an image from scratch!
+Keep in mind that Content Card message fields are limited to 2&nbsp;KB in total size.

 #### Pin to top

 A pinned card will display at the top of a user's feed and can't be dismissed by the user.
 If more than one card in a user's feed is pinned, the pinned cards will display in chronological order.
-After a card has been sent, you cannot update its pinned option retroactively.
+After a card has been sent, you can't retroactively update its pinned option.
 Changing this option after a campaign has been sent will only affect future sends.

 ![Side-by-side of the Content Card preview in Braze for Mobile and Web with the option "Pin this card to the top of the feed" selected.][1]{:style="border:none"}

 #### On-click behavior

 When your customer clicks on a presented link in the card, your link can either lead them deeper into your app or to another site.
-If you choose an on-click behavior for your Content Card, remember to update your **Link Text** accordingly!
+If you choose an on-click behavior for your Content Card, remember to update your **Link Text** accordingly.

 The following actions are available to take for Content Card links: